 Sometimes it is convenient to run more than one satellite receiver from a single dSCR feed.
 Two Sky Q receivers should not share the same dSCR feed, since a single receiver may use most of the available channels.
-However, a single dSCR feed can be used for one Sky Q receiver and an SCR-equipped PVR or set top box.
-However a dSCR/SCR feed cannot be mixed with a legacy system that uses tone and voltage switching to select frequency band and polarisation.
+However, a single dSCR feed can be used for one Sky Q receiver and a legacy PVR.

 Any receivers on the same cable may initiate communications with the dSCR multiswitch.
-Receivers have no awareness of what any other receiver is about to do, so there is a small probability that two receivers will each try to send a DiSEq $C^{\text{TM}}$ message at the same time.
+Receivers have no awareness of what any other receiver is about to do, so there is a small probability that two receivers will each try to send a DiSEqCTM message at the same time.
 The resulting collision will cause both messages to fail to be received correctly by the multiswitch.

 Both EN 50494 and EN 50607 describe methods of detecting failures due to collisions, and a means of recovering from such a failure.
-Unfortunately older satellite receivers may not fully support these standards, so an external device known as a smart splitter may be used.
-A smart splitter is an active device that intercepts DiSEqCTM messages from receivers, and if two arrive together, it adjusts the relative timing of the messages so that they no longer collide, as illustrated in Figure 27.
+Unfortunately, older satellite receivers may not fully support these standards, so an external device known as a smart splitter may be used.
+A smart splitter is an active device that intercepts DiSEqCTM messages from receivers, and if two arrive together, it adjusts the relative timing of the messages so that they no longer collide, as illustrated in Figure 21.